smart-mapf/lifelong-smart/README.md

     bash compile.sh rhcr
     ```

-Alternatively, you may compile rpc, server, client, and MAPF planner using:
+Alternatively, you may compile rpc, server, client, and MAPF planners using:

 ```bash
 bash compile.sh all
 ```

-While developing, you may compile server, client, and MAPF planner using:
+While developing, you may compile server, client, and MAPF planners using:

 ```bash
 bash compile.sh user